KVM: Configure Intel X710 series NICs for High Performance¶

 Click Add Hardware.

-From the Host device list, select the network interface adapter for your external network, and from the Device model list, select virtio.
-Then click Finish.
+- In the Host device list, select the network interface adapter for your external network, in the Device model list, select virtio, and then click Finish.

 Be sure to use the Virtual Function (VF) PCI Host Device instead of the Physical Function (PF) to take advantage of VE high-speed drivers.